Mariah Carey Fast Facts

 Other Facts:

-Her voice has a five-octave vocal range.
+Has a five-octave vocal range.

-Her voice has a five-octave vocal range.
+Has a five-octave vocal range.

-According to Carey, her mother is Irish-American and her father was African American and Venezuelan.

 Supported herself as a waitress and back-up singer before being signed to Columbia Records.